No 3 Commando

 Killed in action or died of wounds

 Captain John Giles, 3 troop, died during operations at Vaagso.
-He had served with No 3 Commando since their first raid on Guernsey.
+Served in No.3 Commando since their first raid on Guernsey.
+Son of Frederick William and Margaret Mary Maud Palin Giles.

 GILL, John Henry